 The Mind Garden is about inspiring us to connect with each other for our mental health.
 When you’re struggling with your mental health, sharing what you’re going through can change everything.

-After the Chelsea Flower Show has ended, we’ll transport The Mind Garden to one or more of our local Minds across England and Wales.
-So people will be able to support each other in The Mind Garden for many years to come.
+After the Chelsea Flower Show has ended, we’ll transport the garden to Mind in Furness.
+As a result, people will be able to support each other in The Mind Garden for many years to come.

 Trigger warning - the video below contains mentions of physical and sexual abuse